Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

     }
   }
 ````
-and set the function; when the mouse is hovered on the image, it makes the boolean true.
+Then, I set the function; when the mouse is hovered on the image, it makes the boolean true.
 For instance, when I have my mouse hover on the parameter of Shanghai cafe image,

 ````
 void update(int x, int y) {
     if ( shanghaiOver (ShanghaiX, ShanghaiY, imageWidth, imageHeight)) {
       overShanghai = true;
   ````
-  it returns the overShanghai TRUE
+ it returns the boolean overShanghai TRUE

-And on the main project page, I set for the function mouseClick(), when the mouse is clicked when overShanghai is ture, it turns the boolean cafeShanghai TRUE;
+And on the main project page, I set for the function mouseClick(); if the mouse is clicked while overShanghai is ture, it turns the boolean cafeShanghai TRUE;

   ````
    if (start_screen  && overShanghai ) { // when click Shanghai